-If you’ve torn your ACL, the answer depends on your age, activity level, and the severity of your injury.
 When the anterior cruciate ligament (ACL) is torn or stretched out of shape, it leads to knee instability.
-If you’re older, sedentary and not engaging in jumping or twisting activities, physical therapy may be all you need.
+If you’re older, sedentary, and not engaging in jumping or twisting activities, physical therapy may be all you need.
 Younger people who want to remain active will benefit from ACL reconstruction surgery combined with physical therapy before and after surgery.

-You'll have the convenience of experiencing physical therapy, injury treatment and follow-up at one convenient location.
+You'll have the convenience of receiving physical therapy, injury treatment, and follow-up care at one convenient location.

 You will start knee-specific physical therapy immediately.
 Physical "prehab" prepares your knee for ACL surgery and ensures you have a faster recovery.
 If you’ve torn your MCL, PCL, or LCL, it may be all you need to heal the ligament.

 After surgery, your physical therapists work on strength and conditioning of your knee.
-Functional movement screening, developed at Duke, gives your doctor objective measurements of your recovery, and help him or her determine when you can safely return to your normal activities.
+Functional movement screening, developed at Duke, gives your doctor objective measurements of your recovery and helps him or her determine when you can safely return to your normal activities.
 This minimizes the risk of re-injury.